Gluing Karcher-Scherk saddle towers II: Singly periodic minimal surfaces: Examples

 \subsection{Trees}

 We say that $\Gamma$ is a \emph{tree} if it has no cycle of length $>2$.
-Note that we allow cycles or length $2$ in the trees; edges in such a cycle must be parallel closed edges.
+Note that we allow cycles of length $2$ in the trees; edges in such a cycle must be parallel closed edges.

 \begin{lemma} If $\Gamma$ is a tree, then the only balanced phase functions on $\Gamma$ are the trivial ones. \end{lemma}